Nurofen Express Forte, 400 mg capsules 10 pcs

 Overdose

-The use of the drug in children at a dose of 400 mg/kg may lead to symptoms of intoxication.
-In adults the dose effect is less pronounced.
-The half-life in overdose is 1.5-3 hours.
+Use of the drug in children at a dose of 400 mg/kg may lead to symptoms of intoxication.
+In adults, the dose effect is less pronounced.
+The half-life of an overdose is 1.5-3 hours.

 Symptoms.

-The majority of patients who have used clinically significant amounts of NSAIDs have only developed nausea, vomiting, epigastric pain or very rarely diarrhea.
+Most patients who used clinically significant amounts of NSAIDs developed only nausea, vomiting, epigastric pain, or very rarely, diarrhea.
 Tinnitus, headache, and gastrointestinal bleeding may also occur.

-In more severe poisoning, toxic lesions of the central nervous system may occur, which are manifested as vertigo, drowsiness, sometimes – agitation and disorientation or coma.
+With more severe poisoning, toxic damage to the central nervous system is possible, which manifests itself as vertigo, drowsiness, and sometimes agitation and disorientation or coma.

 Sometimes patients experience seizures.
-In severe poisoning hyperkalemia and metabolic acidosis may develop, increased prothrombin time / increased prothrombin index may be observed, possibly as a result of effects on circulating blood clotting factors.
+In severe poisoning, hyperkalemia and metabolic acidosis may develop, and an increase in prothrombin time/increase in the prothrombin index may occur, possibly as a result of effects on circulating coagulation factors.
 Acute renal failure, liver damage, arterial hypotension, respiratory failure and cyanosis may develop.

-In patients with bronchial asthma, exacerbation of the course of the disease is possible.
+In patients with bronchial asthma, an exacerbation of the disease may occur.

 Treatment.

-Treatment should be symptomatic and supportive, and should include ensuring airway patency and monitoring cardiac performance and vital functions until normalization.
+Treatment should be symptomatic and supportive and include maintaining the airway and monitoring cardiac and vital signs until the condition returns to normal.

-In frequent or prolonged seizures, diazepam or lorazepam should be used intravenously.
-Bronchodilators should be used to treat exacerbations of bronchial asthma.
+For frequent or prolonged seizures, diazepam or lorazepam should be used intravenously.
+To treat exacerbation of bronchial asthma, bronchodilators should be used.

 ---|---|